greenelab/deep-review/all-sections.md

 deep models to limited and heterogeneous data, and integrating complex predictive models into a dynamic clinical environment.

-A critical challenge in moving from prediction to treatment recommendations is the necessity to establish a causal relationship for a recommendation.
+A critical challenge in providing treatment recommendations is identifying a causal relationship for each recommendation.
 Causal inference is often framed in terms of counterfactual question [@cpNVdlL7].
 Johansson et al. [@173ftiSzF] use deep neural networks to create representation models for covariates that capture nonlinear